treeverse/lakeFS/docs/quickstart/installing.md

 1. Check your installation by opening [http://127.0.0.1:8000/setup](http://127.0.0.1:8000/setup){:target="_blank"} in your web browser.

 1. [Create your first repository](repository.md) in lakeFS.

+Watch video to install lakeFS using Docker as well as point it to your own object storage:
+<iframe width="420" height="315" src="https://www.youtube.com/embed/CIDrHVFnIJY"></iframe>

 ## Other methods